titipata/pubmed_parser/README.md

 ## Example Usage with PySpark

-This is snippet to parse all Pubmed Open Access subset using PySpark 2.1
+This is a snippet to parse all PubMed Open Access subset using [PySpark 2.1](https://spark.apache.org/docs/latest/api/python/index.html)

 ``` python
 import os